 - Not recommended for the serious dart player

+All of the materials used in these darts have their purposes.
+Everything is fairly well put together and also serves a purpose.
 The dart’s copper-covered barrels, complete with the skid-proof grain will provide the user with a firmer grip on the barrel, however, this can also be dependent on how the user holds the dart.
 The PVC material is durable and won’t break easily, regardless of thrower strength.

 This set of twelve darts is perfect for beginners on a tight budget.
-The included lightweight copper covered-barrels will make these darts easier to throw, promoting the perfect arched flight that many dart throwers are looking for.
+The included lightweight copper-covered barrels will make these darts easier to throw, promoting the perfect arched flight that many dart throwers are looking for.
 These may not be pro-quality darts, due to the lighter weight, but they’re a great buy for new and younger players and feature the type of improved barrel grip that makes them a great teaching tool for beginners just learning how to properly throw.

 UZOPI 15 Packs Steel Tip Darts